Regional television in Australia: 1990s

 When the auction process ended in late 1996, however, Prime was awarded the Mildura licence for $3.2 million, and commenced broadcasting with the callsign PTV-32 in 1997.
 Telecasters Australia launched Seven Darwin using TND-34 in the same year, following a $2.1 million bid for the licence.

 In the same year, an amendment was made to the Broadcasting Services Act affirming the ability of existing broadcasters in one and two commercial station markets to apply for "supplementary licences".
 These new licences allowed either a single incumbent or group of incumbents working together to run an additional channel.

 In the then-single station markets, applying existing broadcasters gained both analog and digital licences for a new channel.
 In two station markets, the two existing broadcasters were allowed to form joint ventures to later bid for digital-only licences following the introduction of digital terrestrial television in Australia in 2001.
 The new licences were known as section 38A and 38B licences, respectively, after the relevant sections in the Broadcasting Services Act.
-Remote Central and Eastern Australia remains the only licence area without one of these stations either proposed or currently available.

 The name "Section 38A" refers to the applicable section of the Broadcasting Services Act 1992 which grants such rights to solus operators.

 Using its Section 38A licence, MTN-9 was able to begin their supplementary service in 1997 using the callsign AMN-31.
 The new station carried almost all of sister Prime Television station CBN-8's Prime programming with the exception of local news and major sporting events broadcast by Network 10.
 This was allocated on 18 July 1996, and went to air in 1997, after being initially rejected by the Australian Broadcasting Authority.
 It is a feed of the Central West NSW station of Prime Television, and is licensed as AMN, broadcasting on UHF 31.
 A second licence for remote Western Australia, one of the last remaining solus markets, was put up for auction in 1998.
 WIN Television won the ability to broadcast to the entire regional Western Australia market (as opposed to GWN, which held separate licences in various areas), and subsequently launched its new station WOW in 1999.
 In the same year, WIN purchased Griffith affiliate MTN-9, as well as SES-8 Mount Gambier and RTS-5A Riverland.